Progress in euro zone talks on Greece, no deal yet

 BRUSSELS/ATHENS Greece revealed on Wednesday that it will overshoot its deficit and debt targets again next year because of a deeper than forecast recession as euro zone finance ministers debated how to keep the near-bankrupt state afloat.

-Athens needs to push through spending cuts and tax measures worth 13.5 billion euros (10.8 billion pounds) as well as a raft of economic reforms to satisfy EU and IMF lenders and secure more bailout money next month to avoid bankruptcy.
+Athens needs to push through spending cuts and tax measures worth 13.5 billion euros ($17.5 billion) as well as a raft of economic reforms to satisfy EU and IMF lenders and secure more bailout money next month to avoid bankruptcy.

-Parliament in Athens took a step forward by narrowly passing a required privatisation measure, but the precariousness of the government's majority fuelled doubts about the passage of other more contentious reforms next week.
+Parliament in Athens took a step forward by narrowly passing a required privatization measure, but the precariousness of the government's majority fuelled doubts about the passage of other more contentious reforms next week.

 After a two-hour conference call of ministers from the 17-nation Eurogroup, German Finance Minister Wolfgang Schaeuble told a news conference: "There was considerable progress."